guhcostan/mac-cleaner-cli/README.md

 ## Disclaimer

 This tool deletes files from your system.
-While we've implemented safety measures, always use `--dry-run` first to preview changes, and ensure you have backups of important data.
+While we've implemented safety measures, always ensure you have backups of important data.
 Use at your own risk.